includeos/org-website/_src/_posts/2017-06-23-includeos-on-esxi.md

 In May we demonstrated our load balancer platform for the [Oslo VMware User Group](http://www.vmnug.no).
 In attendance was VMware's chief technologist [Cormac Hogan](http://cormachogan.com).
 He summarised the presentation in a blog post [My first look at unikernels on VSphere](http://cormachogan.com/2017/06/20/first-look-unikernels-vsphere/).

-If you think this might be relevant to you, feel free to reach out to me on [twitter](https://www.twitter.com/perbu) or our [Gitter chat](https://gitter.im/hioa-cs/IncludeOS) or in any other way.
+If you think this might be relevant to you, feel free to reach out to me on [twitter](https://www.twitter.com/perbu) or our [Slack chat](https://goo.gl/NXBVsc) or in any other way.
 I'm easy to find.